Writer, Director, Producer, Performer

 Jess’ debut short film, Revive, was a finalist at Tropfest Australia 2013, received the coveted People’s Choice Award and was broadcast on SBS2.
 She saw similar success with Anything, winner of the 2014 Film Life Project’s Highly Commended and People’s Choice Awards.
 In 2014 Jess received the Film & Television Institute OOMPF grant to produce the festival favourite Love in a Disabled Toilet, and has produced a number of independent shorts since.

 Jess was awarded the prestigious WA Screen Awards Young Filmmaker of the Year in 2016.
 Her short Lola & Luis was also nominated for Best Film and awarded Best Actor.
 She has worked on a number of professional West Australian feature films in the accounts and production departments.

-Jess recently worked at Screenwest in the Development team and is currently a Field Producer on the factual TV series Killer Soundtrack, under Blizzard Road Productions.
+Jess recently worked at Screenwest in the Development team and is currently producing a number of projects, including a factual TV series and short film Home.